 The crate provides a “den” and a quiet place for the puppy or young dog to sleep and get away when it needs to be alone.
 The crate can also be used to safely, transport the dog.
 Many people feel that crate training also helps with housebreaking in that the crate is a place the dog will naturally want to protect and keep clean.

 What about spaying and neutering?
-Many reputable breeders, and myself, sell "pet" quality puppies with the agreement that the animal will be neutered.
-These puppies are sometimes sold at a lower price than the "show prospect" puppies, even though they have the same excellent pedigree and have received the same care and attention.
+Many reputable breeders, adopt/sell "pet" quality puppies with the agreement that the animal will be neutered.
+These puppies are sometimes offered at a lower price than the "show prospect" puppies, even though they have the same excellent pedigree and have received the same care and attention.
 The basic disposition and temperament of your dog WILL NOT be changed by removing his or her reproductive capability.
 Neutering a male can make him more tolerant of other males, but neutering will not, by itself, turn your dog into an obese, lazy animal . . .that is the result of excess food and insufficient exercise.
 Benefits of spaying include not having to worry about accidental breeding, the stress and inconvenience of confining the bitch in season, risky "mismating" shots, and unwanted puppies.
 The spayed bitch will not develop uterine infections or tumors of the reproductive system, as do so many older unspayed bitches.
 The American Kennel Club permits spayed and neutered dogs to participate in all phases of obedience, tracking, field work, agility and junior handling, but not in most conformation classes.”
+The United Kennel Club allows all of the same plus they offer an 'altered' conformation class at many Conformation dog shows, they also offer weight pull, which The Rat terriers excel at and the Corgis are getting into!

 How much space do they need?
 How much exercise do they need?

-Both the Corgis & Shelties are energetic dogs, bred to spend long hours out herding.
+Our breeds are energetic dogs, bred to spend long hours out herding/ratting.
 Exercise requirements will depend largely on the age and condition of the dog.
 Young, healthy dogs will require several aerobically paced walks or interactive play sessions per day.
 Space need not be a major factor, as it is generally considered a myth that “all dogs need room to run”.
 Most dogs left alone, outdoors, will nap rather than exercise.
-Shelties & Corgis require mental stimulation, as well as regular exercise; if your life-style is sedentary, or you don't have a few hours a day to interact with your dog, a herding breed may not be the best choice.
+Our dogs require mental stimulation, as well as regular exercise; if your life-style is sedentary, or you don't have a few hours a day to interact with your dog, a herding/ratting breed may not be the best choice.

-Will my sheltie/corgi make a good outdoor dog?
+Will my dog make a good outdoor dog?

-The Corgi and Sheltie are not intended to live strictly as an outside dog as they are very people orientated and are miserable being separated from the family they love!
-If you are not interested in keeping your corgi/sheltie indoors, this is not the dog for you.
-A lonely corgi/sheltie may bark incessantly, dig up the back yard or continuously escape to roam the neighborhood.
+Our dogs/breeds are not intended to live strictly as an outside dog as they are very people orientated and are miserable being separated from the family they love!
+If you are not interested in keeping your dog indoors most of the time, these are not the breeds for you.
+A lonely dog may bark incessantly, dig up the back yard or continuously escape to roam the neighborhood